JogoShugh/CoderDojoPonceSprings.Events/EVENT.md

 1:00 - 2:30 PM: For beginners.
 Before you come, please start learning at home with one of the **free courses or tutorials linked below.**

-1:30 - 2:30 PM: For students enrolled in Learn to Program with Minecraft Plugins who want to **review Chapters 1 -3** before the  2:45 session
+1:30 - 2:30 PM: For students enrolled in [Learn to Program with Minecraft Plugins](Workshops/MinecraftPlugins/README.md) who want to **review Chapters 1 -3** before the  2:45 session

 2:45 - 4:15 PM: Part 3 of Learn to Program with Minecraft Plugins -- Chapters 4 - 6

-2:45 - 4:15 PM: Part 3 of JavaScript and HTML5 Quintus Game Development -- Adding a New Game Level to Towerman
+2:45 - 4:15 PM: Part 3 of [HTML5 Game Development with JavaScript and Quintus](https://github.com/CoderDojoPonceSprings/Events/blob/master/Workshops/HTML5GamesQuintus/README.md) -- Adding a New Game Level to Towerman

 # 1:00 PM - 2:30 PM: For Beginners